ESHAYAT102/esyt/README.md

 ?
 What will your project be called? my-awesome-app
 ?
 Will you be using JavaScript or TypeScript?
 TypeScript ?
 Which packages would you like to enable?
-TailwindCSS, Framer Motion, Clerk, Appwrite, Prisma ?
+TailwindCSS, Framer Motion, OGL, Clerk, Appwrite, Prisma ?
 Initialize a new git repository?
 Yes
 ?
 Would you like us to run npm install?
 Yes
 ?
 Would you like to run the development server automatically after setup?
 Yes